 Foreshore Integrated Management Planning (FIMP — also known as Sensitive Habitat Inventory Mapping or SHIM) is a methodology developed in partnership with Fisheries and Ocean Canada in 2004.
 It maps shoreline habitats, assesses habitat value and establishes Shoreline Development Guidelines to conserve ecosystems, support climate resiliency and protect species of conservation concern

-- Please note: Formerly known as “Foreshore Inventory Mapping” (FIM), FIMP is the new name updated to reflect the methodology (FIM is actually a sub-component of the overarching FIMP methodology).
+- Please note: FIMP is the new name given to this project to reflect the methodology.
+The project was formerly known as “Foreshore Inventory Mapping” (FIM) which is actually a sub-component of the overarching FIMP methodology).

 FIMP for Aquatic Species at Risk in the Columbia Basin